aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 ```

 <a name="risk-aborts-if-is-partial"></a>
 > Note that there is a certain risk in setting `aborts_if_is_partial` to true, and best practice is to avoid it in specifications of public functions and transaction scripts once those are considered finalized.
-This is because changing the code after finalization of the spec can add new (non-trivial, undesired) abort situations which the original specification did not anticipate, but which will nevertheless silently pass verification.
+This is because changing the code after finalization of the spec can add new (non-trivial, undesired) abort situations the original specification did not anticipate yet will nevertheless silently pass verification.

 If no aborts condition is specified for a function, abort behavior is unspecified.
 The function may
 or may not abort, and verification will not raise any errors, whether `aborts_if_is_partial` is set
 or not.
 In order to state that a function never aborts, use `aborts_if false`.
 One can use the
-pragma `aborts_if_is_strict`
-to change this behavior; this is equivalent to as if an `aborts_if false` has been added to each
-function which does not have an explicit `aborts_if` clause.
+pragma `aborts_if_is_strict` to change this behavior; this is equivalent to an `aborts_if false` being added to each function that does not have an explicit `aborts_if` clause.

-### Aborts-If Condition with Code
+### Aborts_if condition with code

-The `aborts_if` condition can be augmented with a code:
+The `aborts_if` condition can be augmented with code:

 ```
 fun get_value(addr: address): u64 {